Skip to content

 RLM ~92% 24.4% 79.5s

-The 58 percentage-point spread between vanilla and RLM holds retriever, model, and documents constant — the independent variable is structure.
+The 58 percentage-point spread between vanilla and RLM holds retriever, model, and documents constant.
+The one variable that changes is structure.

-Decomposing ASR into retrieval- and content-effect shows where defense should sit (Korn, 2026, §5):
+Splitting ASR into a retrieval effect and a content effect shows where defense should sit (Korn, 2026, §5):

 Architecture Content-Driven Share